norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 First, meta-programming and framework building are hard.
 Really hard.
 They are the difference between knowing to use  `user.update(name='dave')` to save a name, and writing the underlying code that powers the `update()` function.
 For many CS and now bootcamp grads, programming is just a good paying job - one that they can get by fine in without any knowledge of the latter.
 Those same people also existed twenty years ago, but it is unlikely they are "old programmers" today.
 Instead, they are Sysadmins and District Managers and CSOs, people that "used to code."
 And there's very little risk of any of them (old or new) striking out to build the next enterprise AI framework.

 Secondly, I believe that there would be a glut of hyper-talented, reasonably experienced, lightly seasoned younger Software Engineers on the market today, had it not been for (F/M)AANG and their big tech ilk swooping in like the spacecraft from WAL-E to pacify and infantalize huge swaths of dev talent.
 Are there remarkably bright, highly skilled 26-year-olds that escaped from Google with more knowledge and experience than I ever will posses?
 Absolutely.
 But there are far fewer of them than should be, given the spike in popularity of CS degrees and the proliferation of boot camps, online programs, and free resources now available.
-Old programmers owe this good fortune to the opulance of the last decade.
-Every excess Engineer Facebook hired only to keep them off the market and then let them rot without work is one less seasoned programmer on the market today.
-Junior devs that lived in a 20/80 work/life "balance" over the last decade are still junior devs today, because that lack of seat time translates into a lack of skills progression.
+Old programmers owe this good fortune to the opulent insanity of the last decade; every excess Engineer Facebook hired only to keep them off the market, rotting without work, is one less seasoned programmer on the market today.
+Junior devs that came of age in the 20/80 work/life "balance" of far too many tech teams are still junior devs today, because that lack of seat time translated into a lack of skills progression.